How is it controlled?

 Getting the Python scripts

 I have written Python scripts for testing circuits as you build, and for running the laser harp.
 These scripts will need to be installed on your Pi Zero.
-Follow instructions at https://github.com/phyzicist/twang.
-The bundle of scripts are called "twang".
-It includes tests you run while building the harp, as well as a script to turn your harp into a playable instrument.
+Follow instructions at the twang GitHub project.
+The landing page includes tests you run while building the harp, as well as a script to turn your harp into a playable instrument.

 Building the wooden harp frame